kunaldkhedkar1/react-js-bridge/README.md

-# Bridge for including React components in vaniila JS
+# Bridge for including React components in Vanilla JS

 ## USAGE